 (6) Where a licence the operation of which is suspended is removed, the licence when removed shall then be in force for all purposes, unless the licensing authority in an appropriate case orders that the suspension continues to have effect.

+(7) An application for the removal of a licence cannot be made if —

+(a) the licence has been conditionally granted under section 62; and

+(b) the grant of the licence has not been confirmed under section 62(9).

 [Section 81 amended by No. 12 of 1998 s.
-55.]
+55; No. 73 of 2006 s.
+59.]

 Division 9 — Transfers